phanhieeus/yellow_sticky_traps_insects_detection/GETTING_STARTED.md

     --device 0
 ```

+### Training Parameters

+You can customize the training process by adjusting these parameters:

+- `--data_dir`: Directory containing the dataset (default: data/tiled_data)
+- `--output_dir`: Directory to save model weights and logs (default: runs/yolov8)
+- `--model_size`: YOLOv8 model size (n, s, m, l, x) (default: m)
+  - n: nano (fastest, lowest accuracy)
+  - s: small
+  - m: medium (balanced)
+  - l: large
+  - x: xlarge (slowest, highest accuracy)
+- `--epochs`: Number of training epochs (default: 100)
+- `--batch_size`: Batch size (default: 16)
+  - Increase if you have more GPU memory
+  - Decrease if you get CUDA out of memory errors
+- `--img_size`: Input image size (default: 864)
+  - Must match the tile size used in data preparation
+- `--device`: GPU device index (default: 0)
+  - Use -1 for CPU (not recommended)
+  - Use 0, 1, etc. for specific GPUs

 The training script will:
 - Use tiles in `data/tiled_data/train/` for training
 - Use tiles in `data/tiled_data/test/` for validation